 * While design work on the "new" DC-4 proceeded, World War II broke out, and US aircraft manufacturers switched to military production.
 The US Army Air Forces (USAAF) liked the DC-4 design and decided to bring it into the service inventory as the "C-54 Skymaster", the US Navy to also obtain it as the "R5D".
 The first C-54 performed its initial flight on 14 February 1942.

-The C-54 was powered by P&W R-2000-3 Twin Wasp engines providing 1,010 kW (1,350 HP) takeoff power, 820 kW (1,100 HP) at low altitude, and 750 kW (1,000 HP) at high altitude, driving three-bladed Hamilton Standard variable-pitch propellers.
+The C-54 was powered by P&W R-2000-3 Twin Wasp engines providing 1,010 kW (1,350 HP) take-off power, 820 kW (1,100 HP) at low altitude, and 750 kW (1,000 HP) at high altitude, driving three-bladed Hamilton Standard variable-pitch propellers.
 There were integral wing fuel tanks and four fuel tanks in the fuselage, providing a total fuel capacity of 13,568 liters (3,580 US gallons).
-The fuselage tanks were additions from the baseline DC-4 to the militarized C-54, the military needing more range; all tanks were also self-sealing, another clearly military feature.
+The fuselage tanks were additions specified by the military, which needed extended range; all tanks were also self-sealing, another clearly military feature.

 There were typically six crew, including pilot, co-pilot, radio operator, navigator, and two relief crew.
 There was a rest compartment with toilet and bunks behind the cockpit.
 There was a lavatory, wardrobe, and buffet in the rear for passenger use.
 There was a passenger door in the rear on the left, a crew door up front on the right, and emergency exit windows placed near the front and back of the wing on both side.
 There were oval windows running up the sides.
-The initial C-54 was strictly a personnel transport, with 26 seats; it is unclear why the number of seats was so far below design, one possibility being a tradeoff with fuel.
+The initial C-54 was strictly a personnel transport, with 26 seats; it is unclear why so few seats were fitted, one possibility being a trade-off with fuel.
 There were inflatable life rafts for crew and passengers, as well as personal emergency oxygen supplies.BACK_TO_TOP

 * Only 24 baseline C-54s were built, all at the Douglas plant in Santa Monica, California.
 They were followed by the fully militarized "C-54A", introduced in early 1943, which featured: